joshbrunty/joshbrunty.github.io/_posts/2025-8-2-marshallsdatadrivenupset.md

 - **Turnovers and explosive plays** are pivotal.
 Marshall’s wins often correlate with 2+ takeaways and 1+ explosive TDs.
 - **Red zone efficiency** is critical.
 Rod Smith’s offense must convert limited opportunities into touchdowns.
 - **Defensive disruption** from Gibson’s 3-3-5 can rattle Georgia’s rhythm, especially early.
+- The **Monte Carlo simulation for Georgia** produced a median win margin near zero, which may resemble a tie.
+However, college football games cannot end in a tie—overtime is mandatory.
+This statistical deadlock suggests Marshall’s blueprint could push Georgia into overtime.
+- This is especially striking when compared to the betting markets, which currently give Marshall just a **3.23% chance of victory**.
+The simulation, by contrast, yields a **25.42% win probability**, highlighting a dramatic shift in competitive outlook when strategy is optimized.

 ## 6. Coaching-Adjusted Monte Carlo Simulations — Strategy Meets Reality